c3lang/c3-web/src/content/docs/Language Rules/precedence.md

 11. `=`, `*=`, `/=`, `%=`, `+=`, `-=`, `<<=`, `>>=`, `&=`, `^=`, `|=`

 The main difference is that bitwise operations and shift has higher precedence than addition/subtraction and multiplication/division in C3.
 Bitwise operations also have higher precedence than the relational operators.
-Also, there is no difference in precedence between `&&` and `||` or between the bitwise operators.
+Also, there is no difference in precedence between the bitwise operators.

 Examples: